Advertiser Disclosure

 John F. Kennedy International Airport Terminal 5 departure concourse.
 Image Credit: John F. Kennedy International Airport

-When you clear security, you’ll have gates 22 to 30 to the left, gates 1 to 7 to the right, and gates 8 to 12 and 14 to 21 straight ahead along the long corridor.
-Terminal 5 has shops and restaurants located pre-security and a wide selection after security.
+When you clear security, gates 22 to 30 are to the left, gates 1 to 7 are to the right, and gates 8 to 12 and 14 to 21 are straight ahead along the long corridor.
+Terminal 5 has shops and restaurants pre-security and a wide selection after security.

-Hot Tip: If connecting from Terminal 5, then you would need to take the escalator or elevator from arrivals to the Skywalk, where there are moving walkways to take you to the AirTrain.
+Hot Tip: If connecting from Terminal 5, you would need to take the escalator or elevator from arrivals to the level 4 Skywalk, where there are moving walkways to the AirTrain.

 JFK Terminal 7

-Terminal 7 is used for both domestic and international flights operated by United Airlines, Icelandair, Eurowings, and several other airlines.
+Terminal 7 is used for both domestic and international flights operated by Alaska Airlines, Icelandair, Frontier, and several other airlines.

 Level 1 – Baggage Claim